Kabongo Tshimanga: Boreham Wood

 On 1 July 2019, Tshimanga signed for National League club Boreham Wood on a two-year deal.
 In his first season he helped the club to a play-off finish, scoring 19 goals in 37 appearances in the process.

 Chesterfield

 On 10 August 2021, despite rumoured interest from Football League sides, Tshimanga joined National League side Chesterfield for an undisclosed fee on a three-year deal.
 After scoring nine goals in his first six weeks of the season, he was awarded the league's Player of the Month award for August/September 2021.
 Tshimanga finished the campaign with 25 goals in 31 appearances in all competitions, and was named in the league's Team of the Year for the third consecutive season.

 Peterborough United

 On 31 January 2023, Tshimanga joined League One side Peterborough United after agreeing a loan deal until the end of the season ahead of a permanent transfer in the summer.
+Tshimanga joined Fleetwood Town on loan in the summer of 2023 but was recalled by Peterborough on 1 February 2024, on which day he returned to Boreham Wood on loan until the end of the season.

+On 12 May 2024, Peterborough announced the player had been transfer-listed.

+Swindon Town loan

+On 27 August 2024, Tshimanga joined League Two side Swindon Town on loan for the season.
+He scored his first goal for the club in a 4-0 win against Newport on 14 September 2024.

+On 6 May 2024, Peterborough announced the player would leave the club in June when his contract expired.

+Crawley Town

+On 1 July 2025, Tshimaga joined League Two side Crawley Town on a two-year contract.

+Personal life

+Tshimanga's parents live in the UK.
+He has two brothers, Claude and Roman, and two sisters, Jily and Rosalie, who also live in the UK.